edanahy22/dailyScheduler/README.md

-# dailyScheduler
+# Work Day Scheduler

-Daily Scheduler is a work-day scheduler is a hourly planner where the user is able to put in their schedule for the day.
+Work Day Scheduler is a work-day scheduler is a hourly planner where the user is able to put in their schedule for the day.

 ## Development

 This web application was developed using HTML, CSS, and JS.

 It utilizes tools such as local storage, key word- this.
 It also uses third-party API's such as moment.js, Bootstrap, font awesome, google fonts, and jquery.

 ## Usage